 SEND Information Report

-This school policy is updated annually and is to be read in conjunction with both the SENI information Report and the policies referenced below.
-To read our Additional Needs policy please click here.
+This school policy is updated annually and is to be read in conjunction with both the SEND information Report and relevant policies.

 Wiltshire’s Local Offer